Wonewoc in Juneau County, Wisconsin — The American Midwest (Great Lakes)

 Where Wonewoc Began

 Location.
 43° 39.171′ N, 90° 13.624′ W. Marker is in Wonewoc, Wisconsin, in Juneau County.
-Marker is at the intersection of Washington Touch for map.
+Marker is at the intersection of Washington Street and County Highway FF on Washington Street.
 Marker is at a canoe landing along the Baraboo River.
+Touch for map.
 Marker is in this post office area: Wonewoc WI 53968, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
 Mt.
 Vernon Cemetery Civil War Memorial (approx. 6.1 miles away); African American Settlers of Cheyenne Valley (approx. 6.2 miles away); Admiral Marc A. Mitscher, U.S. Navy (approx. 6.3 miles away); Elroy – Sparta State Trail (approx. 7 miles away); The Ironton Mine (approx. 8.4 miles away); Stewart's Chapel (approx. 8.8 miles away); St. Patrick's (approx. 11.4 miles away); a different marker also named Elroy – Sparta State Trail (approx. 12 miles away).